 Review: Renault Koleos (2017)

 Luxurious and well-equipped.
 Lots of rear legroom.
 Quiet and refined.
 Compliant suspension.
-Handles well on open roads and poor conditions in AWD mode.
 Absorbs potholes on 225/60 R18 tyres.
-5 year 100,000 mile warranty from December 2019.
+Five year 100,000 mile warranty from December 2019.

 Relatively expensive.
 No 7 seat option.
 No petrol engines in 2017.
 No paddles for X-Tronic CVT.
 Steering slow and clumsy in city traffic conditions.